D4M13N-D3V/neroshitron/README.md

 - `id` (string): The ID of the gallery to fetch the thumbnail for.
 - `onSelect` (function): A function to be called when the thumbnail is clicked.
 The gallery ID is passed as an argument.
+- `title` (string) : The name of the gallery.
+- `subscription` (subscription) : The name of the subscription required for the gallery.

 ### State

 - `galleryId` (string): A state to store the gallery ID.